itsmed/2016-01-incoming-self-assessment/binarySearchArray/README.md

-[ ] Given a sorted array, find the index of the element using a binarySearch.
+Complete:  Given a sorted array, find the index of the element using a binarySearch.